 The conversion rate of the notes is subject to adjustment in certain circumstances, including the payment of cash dividends.
 If the conversion rate is adjusted as a result of a distribution that is taxable to our common stockholders, such as a cash dividend, you may be deemed to have received a dividend subject to U.S. federal income tax without the receipt of any cash.
 In addition, a failure to adjust (or to adjust adequately) the conversion rate after an event that increases your proportionate interest in us could be treated as a deemed taxable dividend to you.
 If a make-whole fundamental change or redemption, as the case may be, occurs on or prior to the maturity date of the notes, under some circumstances, we will increase the conversion rate for notes converted in connection with the make-whole fundamental change or during the related redemption period.
-Such increase may also be treated as a distribution subject to U.S. federal income Tax Considerations."
-If you are a non-U.S. holder (as defined under "U.S. Federal Income Tax Considerations."
-If you are a non-U.S. holder (as defined under "U.S. Federal Income Tax Considerations."
-If you are a non-U.S. holder (as defined under "U.S. Federal Income Tax Considerations."
+Such increase may also be treated as a distribution subject to U.S. federal income tax as a dividend.
+See "U.S. Federal Income Tax Considerations."
 If you are a non-U.S. holder (as defined under "U.S. Federal Income Tax Considerations"), any deemed dividend would generally be subject to U.S. federal withholding tax at a 30% rate, or such lower rate as may be specified by an applicable treaty, which may be set off against subsequent payments on the notes (including upon conversion, repayment or maturity), or in some circumstances from any payments on our common stock or from sales proceeds subsequently paid or credited to you, or from your other funds or assets.
 See "U.S. Federal Income Tax Considerations."